vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

 ## Customer quote (to be read back to the attendees at the end)

-"By migrating our on-premises workloads to Azure we have been able to get out of the datacenter business and focus on our own business."
+"With Microsoft's server and database migration tools we have the building blocks we need to accelerate our cloud strategy while minimizing migration downtime and maintaining compliance."

---- Jude Watkins, VP of Information Technology, Fabrikam
+--- Jude Watkins, Director of Database Operations, Fabrikam